jacksondieter/reveal/README.md

 ### Run containers

-From project root, type `docker-compose up` to build the app with the Compose file, and run it.
+- From project root, type `docker-compose up` to build the app with the Compose file, and run it.

+- Open your localhost [https://localhost/](https://localhost/) in your browser